yangm97/renovate/docs/usage/private-modules.md

 Renovate supports config presets, including those which are private.

 Although npm presets were the first type supported, they are now deprecated and it is recommend that all users migrate to git-hosted "local" presets instead.
-However if you do still use them, private modules should work if you configure the `npmrc` file including token credentials in your bot admin config.
+However if you do still use them, private modules should work if you configure the `npmrc` file including token credentials in your bot global config.
 Credentials stored on disk (e.g. in `~/.npmrc`) are no longer supported.

 The recommended way of using local presets is to configure then using "local" presets, e.g. `"extends": ["local>myorg/renovate-config"]`, and ensure that the platform token has access to that repo.